 What is the difference between biometry and corneal topography?

-Can dry eye disease affect corneal topography?
+Can dry eye disease affect the accuracy of topography?

 After LASIK or PRK, is topography essential?

 Yes, because the cornea has been reshaped and standard measurements may be less reliable if not interpreted correctly.
-Corneal topography (and often tomography depending on the device) helps verify regularity, detect potential asymmetries, and guide the selection of appropriate calculation formulas for cataract surgery.
-The goal is to minimize the risk of refractive surprise and to better plan the correction.
+Corneal topography (and often tomography depending on the device) helps verify regularity, detect any asymmetries, and guide the selection of appropriate calculation formulas for cataract surgery.
+The goal is to minimize the risk of refractive surprise and better plan the correction.

 A few minutes.
-Image acquisition is very fast (often a few seconds per eye), painless, and non-contact.
+Image acquisition is very quick (often a few seconds per eye), painless, and non-contact.
 It may be necessary to repeat an acquisition if fixation was not optimal or if the ocular surface was too unstable (dryness, blinking).

 📍 Consultation at Paris – Auteuil Ophthalmology Practice